Variational Principles on Geometric Rough Paths and the L\'{e}vy Area Correction: Example: Stochastic Rigid Body Dynamics

 \subsubsection{Deterministic equilibria and Gibbs mean}

-We can also deduce these behaviours as a consequence of the L\'evy area modifying the deterministic Hamiltonian.
-Recall that the deterministic rigid body can be expressed as follows, for Casimir $C = \frac{1}{2}\|\Pi\|^2$:
+We can understand the behaviour found in \ref{sec:4.1} as a consequence of the L\'evy area modifying the deterministic Hamiltonian.
+Recall that the deterministic rigid body can be expressed as follows, for Casimir $C = \frac{1}{2}|\Pi|^2$: